KirstChat/KirstChat/README.md

 ### Hi, I'm Kirsty 👋
-### A Full Stack Web Development Student with Code Institute
+### A Web Developer

 ---

-- 👩‍💻 I’ve recently finished my final project with Code Institute and waiting to graduate
+- 👩‍💻 I’ve recently finished my final project with Code Institute and have started a course on Udemy on Advanced CSS and Sass
 - 🖥 I’m looking to contribute to open source projects on completion of the course as well as make a career change
 - 📨 How to reach me: [LinkedIn](https://www.linkedin.com/in/kirsty-chatterton-154781a4/)
 - 🥁 Fun fact #1: I'm currently working as a full-time bassoonist in the military, but I actually played drum kit for 10 years before joining and had to learn the bassoon from scratch
-- 🎸 Fun fact #2: I'm also a self-taught guitarist (not amazing at it but it's still lots of fun!)
+- 🎸 Fun fact #2: I'm also a self-taught guitarist and bassist (not amazing at either but both are lots of fun!)
 - 🎓 Fun fact #3: I have a BSc(hons) in Creative Technologies which covered some of the basics of web development but I was more interested in videography and sound engineering at the time.
 Fast-forward 5 years and I can't get enough of coding!
 - 📸 Other hobbies: photography, videography and martial arts!